ottodanp/flask-recon/README.md

 ```

-#### Seamlessly integrating the honeypot into an existing Flask application:
+#### Seamlessly integrating the extension into an existing Flask application:

 ###### Before: